Floorp-Projects/Floorp/devtools/docs/user/memory/aggregate_view/index.rst

   :class: center

-For each instance, you can see the `retained size and shallow size <https://developer.mozilla.org/en-US/docs/Tools/Memory/Dominators#shallow_and_retained_size>`_ of that instance.
+For each instance, you can see the :ref:`retained size and shallow size <shallow-and-retained-size>` of that instance.
 In this case, you can see that the first three arrays have a fairly large shallow size (5% of the total heap usage) and a much larger retained size (26% of the total).

 On the right-hand side is a pane that just says "Select an item to view its retaining paths".
-If you select an item, you'll see the `Retaining paths panel <https://developer.mozilla.org/en-US/docs/Tools/Memory/Dominators_view#retaining_paths_panel>`_ for that item:
+If you select an item, you'll see the :ref:`Retaining paths panel <memory-dominators-view-retaining-paths-panel>` for that item:

 .. image:: memory-tool-in-group-retaining-paths.png
   :class: center